 7. Paragraph Organization – CLASSIFICATION

 If you aim to divide subjects into groups to light their peculiarities, use this paragraph structure.
 Separate one class from another, explaining the differences.
 Organization of the information depends on particular goals.
-Thus, to sort items properly, base yourself upon the assignment.
+Thus, to sort items properly, base yourself on the assignment.

 8. Paragraph Organization – ILLUSTRATION